 Our community of faith has a vibrant worship life.
-Sunday morning worship is an expression of our gratitude to God and our joy in being together as people. .
+Sunday morning worship is an expression of our gratitude to God and our joy in being together as people.
 We are multigenerational community.
 If you were to visit us for worship, you would find 50 – 60 of us gathered together.
 Some of us would be present with three generations of our family; others of us are single seniors worshipping in the same building as when we were children; yet others of us, have recently made our community home to raise our family or to retire.
 The children and youth, though small in number bring joy and hope to our congregation.
 We are blessed with musical talent galore, and openness to all musical styles.
 You can find us singing country gospel and world music from More Voices in the same worship experience.

 We have dedicated lay leaders who are intentional about training and inviting others into leadership.
 For many years our administrative planning and oversight has been done by a Council of about 10 elected people who serve specified terms of office.
 The Council also holds an annual retreat each Fall to plan for the coming year and to think about priorities.
 Our minister is called upon to help plan and lead this retreat time.

 We wrestle with finding the resources to do all that we might like to do.
 Our 43 identifiable givers contribute about 75% of our required budget, with the rest being raised through fundraising activities which in a number of instances also serve as community gatherings and team building.
 We understand ourselves to be part of The United Church of Canada and called to share in the mission work of the Church is world, and so we take seriously our Mission and Service goal each year.
-The women of the church, though no formerly labelled as UCW contribute to the stewardship of M&S and help us to reach our goal of $5000.
+The women of the church, though no longer labelled as UCW contribute to the stewardship of M&S and help us to reach our goal of $5000.
 We know that we have been blessed in many ways and we seek ways to share in being a blessing to others.

 In our village there are a number of Christian denominations, and an active ministerial where despite differences, community ecumenical events like the annual Christmas Carol Sing are undertaken and shared.
 Our congregation has always been an active participant in the ecumenical activities and our minister in the ministerial.